What exactly are Retention tables?

 Retention tables rely on data displayed in the event charts.
-These are the two (2) settings that affect Retention tables:
+These are the 2 settings that affect retention tables:

-(2) You can choose the precision by which you want to analyze your data: You can switch between days, weeks or months.
-Different views will be useful in different situations.
+(2) You can choose the precision by which you want to analyze your data.
+You can switch between days, weeks, or months.
+Different views will be useful for different situations.

 When you’re happy with the settings, scroll below the event chart and statistics.
-On the Retention table click "Generate".
-You can generate up to four retention tables from four events at the same time.
+On the retention table, click "Generate."
+You can generate up to 4 retention tables from 4 events, at the same time.

-(This Retention table displays 7 days of activity in cohorts segmented by day)
+(This retention table displays 7 days of activity - cohorts segmented by a specific day.)

 What exactly are cohorts?

-A cohort in Smartlook is a group of people that visited your site or used your app for the first time during a certain time frame.
-It could be the same day, week or month.
+A cohort in Smartlook is a group of people that visited your website or used your app for the first time, during a certain time frame.
+It could be the same day, week, or month.
 It depends on your needs and on your Smartlook settings.

 Following a cohort:

-Here is how a cohort appears on Monday, October 19.
+Here's how a cohort appears on Monday, October 19.
 In the dark blue, 376 users completed an action.
-The column group here is named "Day 0"
+The column group here is named "Day 0."

 (2) The next day: